jshepler/jshepler.ngu.mods/README.md

 140. when in a challenge and not at max zone, adventure button lights up yellow (except when in ITOPOD)

-141. shift-click the buy button on SOME consumables to sell them back.
-I tried to make sure nothing could be cheesed to make more AP (e.g. selling 24 epot1 and buying 1 epot3 results in gaining 20 AP).
+141. ~~shift-click the buy button on SOME consumables to sell them back.
+I tried to make sure nothing could be cheesed to make more AP (e.g. selling 24 epot1 and buying 1 epot3 results in gaining 20 AP).~~ ***DISABLED***
   - energy potions beta and delta (not alpha)
   - magic potions beta and delta (not alpha)
   - res3 potions beta and delta (not alpha)